p-lr/TrekMe/Readme.md

 *Along track distance*

-While following a track, it's sometime handy to know the distance between two points on that track.
-For example, you evaluate whether you have enough time to reach some point then go around before nightfall.
+While following a track, it's sometimes handy to know the distance between two points on that track.
+For example, you can evaluate whether you have enough time to reach some point, then go around before nightfall.

 This is an option from the top-right menu while viewing a map: "Distance on track".
 It can be activated/disabled.
 When enabled, two blue circles appear on the nearest track from the center of the screen.
-The portion of the track between the two blue circle is highlighted in red, and its distance is shown.
+The portion of the track between the two blue circles is highlighted in red, and its distance is shown.

 <p align="center">
 <img src="doc/tuto/dist-on-track.jpg" width="300">